Header Schemes

 Radioembolization consists of introducing radioactive microspheres into the bloodstream by means of a catheter placed in the hepatic artery.
 Thus, "the tumor is irradiated from the inside," continues the expert from the Engineering School of the University of Navarra in Donostia.

-Jorge AramburuThe blood circulating in the hepatic artery is the main source of nourishment for liver cancer cells," he notes.
-Raul AntonThe microspheres, as the engineers explain, block the smallest hepatic arteries that feed the tumor and help eliminate the cancer cells.
-Thanks to the microspheres, as the engineers explain, the smallest hepatic arteries that feed the tumor are blocked and the cancerous cells are helped to be eliminated.
-"The healthy liver cells are hardly affected, since they are mainly supplied by blood from the portal vein," he explains.
+Jorge AramburuThe blood circulating in the hepatic artery is the main source feeder for liver cancer cells," he says.
+Raul Antondirector of the university center.
+Thanks to the microspheres, as the engineers explain, the smallest hepatic arteries that feed the tumor are blocked and the cancerous cells are eliminated by financial aid .
+"The healthy liver cells are hardly affected, since they are mainly supplied by blood from the portal vein," explains the engineers.
 Anton.

-The engineers of the Department of Mechanical and Materials Engineering analyze radioembolization from the point of view of fluid mechanics.
-They study, for example, how the variation of some treatment parameters - such as the position of the catheter or the injection speed of the microspheres - influences the radiation of each patient's tumor.
+The engineers at department of Mechanical Engineering and Materials analyze radioembolization from the point of view of fluid mechanics.
+They study, for example, how the variation of certain treatment parameters - such as the position of the catheter or the injection speed of the microspheres - influences the radiation of each patient's tumor.
 This makes it possible to determine which parameters are the most influential in terms of efficacy and safety, and also to carry out a virtual pretreatment to determine the path that the microspheres would follow in each specific case.

-Tecnun collaborates in this way with the Radiology Service of the Clínica Universidad de Navarra (CUN), a European reference center in the administration of this treatment, with more than 300 treatments performed.
-"Ultimately, it consists of applying fluid mechanics to medicine.
+Tecnun collaborates in this way with the Radiology Service of the Clínica Universidad de Navarra (CUN), a center of reference letter at European level in the administration of this treatment, with more than 300 treatments performed.
+"Ultimately written request consists of applying fluid mechanics to medicine.
 Put in a very summarized and simplified way, it is as if you were studying the flow of water in a pipe with sand in it," concludes Aramburu.

 From